boxcrittersmods/bcmc.ga/_projects/private-box.md

     href: https://github.com/boxcritters/private-box
 ---
 # Aim
-Create a Box critters Private server Engine for people to freely use to make their own servers
+Create a Box critters private server engine for people to freely make their own servers
 # Things used
-[https://boxcritters.org](https://boxcritters.org) - We used the index.html from boxcritters.org as a started point and we built the server from scratch using any socket information we could get from the client script
+[boxcritters.org](https://boxcritters.org) - We used boxcritters.org as the first client and built the server from scratch using any socket information we could get from the client script.
+[boxcritters.com/play](https://boxcritters.com/play) - Later in development boxcritters.com was used as the intended client, with the help of a userscript to connect to the server.
 # Outcomes
-The creation of this aided the development of [[Project: Critality]] and the client was used in the creation of [[Project:LearnToCode]].
+- The creation of this aided the development of [[Project: Critality]]
-Other creations used with this is pumkin paradice by flines and Sponix, which is a pumpkin themed box critters private server and also clone critters by Eribetra.
+- The [boxcritters.org](https://boxcritters.org) client was used in the creation of [[Project:LearnToCode]].
+- pumkin paradice (a pumpkin themed server) by flines and Sponix
+- clone critters by Eribetra.